Is Miami's Crime Rate on the Rise in 2024?

 Population 49,734

-Home to 49,734 residents, West Flagler reports 345 violent crimes per 100,000 people.
+Home to 49,734 residents, West Flagler reports 3.85 incidents per 1000 people, and these stats indicate a moderate level of violent crime.
 This neighborhood, characterized by its residential areas and local businesses, works towards improving safety through community engagement and economic development.
 Initiatives include improving infrastructure, supporting small businesses, and increasing police presence to deter crime and ensure a safer community.

 Wynwood